jxav22/Portfolio/README.md

 - An interactive mosiac built entirely in HTML & CSS
 - Nifty animations
 - Cool art
-- A plethora of easter eggs : D
+- A plethora of easter eggs 🥚

 ## FAQ